|Years in operation||Dec 2018–|

 Check out Volvo B5LH – Chassis and Technical Overview for a technical coverage of the Volvo B5LH.

 Volvo B5LH buses made their revenue service debut with SBS Transit on 10 December 2018, running on Bus Service 272, while SMRT Buses debuted their Volvo B5LH buses on 21 December 2018, deployed on Bus Service 920, 972 and 973.

 These buses are bodied in Egypt by MCV, sporting the eVoRa bodywork.

-The Volvo B5LH is designed with its drivetrain components flushed to the left of the chassis to accommodate a full-low-floor design and a third door at the rear right-hand-side of the bus (for left-hand-drive markets).
+The Volvo B5LH is designed with its drivetrain components flushed to the left of the chassis.
+This accommodates a full-low-floor design capable of providing for a third door at the rear right-hand-side of the bus (for left-hand-drive markets).
 As local units do not have a third door, this space is occupied by normal seats.

 Several engine components, such as the air filter and intercooler, are mounted vertically, occupying the width of 2 seats at the rear of the bus.